-This soil has high potential for range.
-The climax plant community is a mixture of tall and mid grasses and an overstory of hackberry, elm, and pecan trees along drainageways, and scattered oak trees.
+This soil has high potential for range, but very few acres are used for this purpose.
+The climax plant community is tall grasses and an overstory of a few large live oak, elm, and hackberry trees along drainageways.

 This soil has low potential for most urban uses.
-Its most restrictive limitations are shrinking and swelling with changes in moisture, corrosivity to uncoated steel, slow percolation, and depth to rock.
-Potential for recreation is medium.
-The clayey surface layer is the most restrictive limitation for this use.
+Limitations that affect urban development are shrinking and swelling with changes in moisture, low strength, corrosivity to uncoated steel, and slow percolation.
+Potential for recreation is low.
+The clayey surface layer and very slow permeability are the most restrictive limitations for this use.
 Potential for both openland and rangeland wildlife habitat is medium.
-Capability subclass IVe; Clay Loam range site.
+Capability subclass IIw; Blackland range site.